Jan 22, 2017

 The main use case for parsync is really only very large data transfers thru fairly fast network connections (>1Gb/s).
 Below this speed, a single rsync can saturate the connection, so there’s little reason to use parsync and in fact the overhead of testing the existence of and starting more rsyncs tends to worsen its performance on small transfers to slightly less than rsync alone.

 Beyond this introduction, parsync’s internal help is about all you’ll need to figure out how to use it; below is what you’ll see when you type parsync -h.
-At version 1.5x (beta), there are still edge cases where parsync will fail or behave oddly, especially with small data transfers, so I’d be happy to hear of such misbehavior or suggestions to improve it.
+There are still edge cases where parsync will fail or behave oddly, especially with small data transfers, so I’d be happy to hear of such misbehavior or suggestions to improve it.

-Download the complete tarball of parsync, plus the required utilities (minus ifstat) here:
+Download the complete tarball of parsync, plus the required utilities here:

 parsync+utils.tar.gz Unpack it, move the contents to a dir on your $PATH, chmod it executable, and try it out.